No Domain: The John McAfee Tapes With Mark Eglinton | OAP #68

 And that sounds really sort of amoral, like I'm sort of being sort of deciding what's right and what's wrong.

-You you typically think about a psychopathic, but like a sociopathic, sort of without conscience type person who just makes a shit ton of money, incredibly narcissistic, not necessarily evil, just totally apathetic to the well-being of others.
+You typically think about not a psychopathic, but like a sociopathic, sort of without conscience type person who just makes a shit ton of money, incredibly narcissistic, not necessarily evil, just totally apathetic to the well-being of others.

-And when I when I captured when I was reading this book, I just couldn't get over how obvious it is that McAfee was an incredibly sensitive human being.
+And when I, when I captured, when I was reading this book, I just couldn't get over how obvious it is that McAfee was an incredibly sensitive human being.

-Yeah, yeah, that's for that's for sure.
+Yeah, that's for sure.

 And I think that's why he didn't belong in that world.